harness/terraform-provider-harness/docs/resources/platform_gitops_applications.md

 - `api_version` (String) API version of the referent.
 - `block_owner_deletion` (Boolean) If true, AND if the owner has the "foregroundDeletion" finalizer, then the owner cannot be deleted from the key-value store until this reference is removed.
 Defaults to false.
 To set this field, a user needs "delete" permission of the owner, otherwise 422 (Unprocessable Entity) will be returned.
-- `controller` (Boolean) If true, this reference points to the managing controller.
+- `controller` (Boolean) Indicates if the reference points to the managing controller.
 - `kind` (String) Kind of the referent.
 - `name` (String) Name of the referent.
 - `uid` (String) UID of the referent.